oshanz/phoenix_diagrams/README.md

 # ExDiag

-An Elixir/Phoenix LiveView library that embeds a Mermaid/PlantUML diagram browser into a host Phoenix application.
-Point it at a directory of diagram definitions and it mounts a sidebar/detail LiveView that renders them client-side — no host CSS wiring, no Java/PlantUML server required.
+Do you have Mermaid or PlantUML diagrams spread across your codebase?
+ExDiag collects them into a simple catalog view inside your Phoenix app.
+You just point it to a directory of diagram definitions, and it does the rest.
+Everything is rendered on the client side, so you don't need a Java or PlantUML server.

 ## Installation